 Demonstrate control over the domains on your order

 Complete domain validation for the domains on the order (demonstrate control over the domain).
 See Demonstrate control over domains on your SSL certificate order.

 Complete organization validation

-To validate/authenticate your authority to order a certificate for the organization on your certificate order, we will call a verified phone number to speak with some who represents you, the certificate requestor, such as the organization or technical contact.
+To validate/authenticate your authority to order a certificate for the organization on your certificate order, we will call a verified phone number to speak with someone who represents you, the certificate requestor, such as the organization or technical contact.